djsuperchief/Kyameru/site/src/getting_started.md

 - Action
 - Async Function

-But for the purpose of this, we'll just use the action delegate.
+But for the purpose of this, we'll just use an `Action`.

 ```
 Kyameru.Route.From("sqs://myqueue")